varabyte/kobweb/README.md

 ### Font Awesome

-Kobweb provides the `kobweb-silk-icons-fa` artifact which you can use in your project if you want access to all the free Font Awesome icons which you can call in a Kobweb+Silk manner.
+Kobweb provides the `kobweb-silk-icons-fa` artifact which you can use in your project if you want access to all the free Font Awesome icons.

 Using it is easy!
-Search the [Font Awesome gallery](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free), choose an icon, and then apply it using the associated Font Awesome icon composable.
+Search the [Font Awesome gallery](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free), choose an icon, and then call it using the associated Font Awesome icon composable.

 For example, if I wanted to add the Kobweb-themed [spider icon](https://fontawesome.com/v5.15/icons/spider?style=solid), what I could do is call this in my Kobweb code: